John F. Kennedy Jr.: Family activity

 Kennedy addressed the 1988 Democratic National Convention in Atlanta, introducing his uncle Senator Ted Kennedy of Massachusetts.
 He invoked his father's inaugural address, calling "a generation to public service", and received a two-minute standing ovation.
-Republican consultant Richard Viguerie said he did not remember a word of the speech, but remembered "a good delivery" and added, "I think it was a plus for the Democrats and the boy.
+Republican consultant Richard Viguerie said he did not remember a word of the speech, but remembered "a good delivery", adding, "I think it was a plus for the Democrats and the boy.
 He is strikingly handsome."

 Kennedy participated in his cousin Patrick J. Kennedy's campaign for a seat in the Rhode Island House of Representatives by visiting the district.
-He sat outside the polling booth and had his picture taken with "would-be" voters.
-The gimmick worked so well that Patrick Kennedy used it again in 1994.
+He sat outside the polling booth and had his picture taken with "would-be" voters, a tactic that proved so effective that Patrick used it again in 1994.

 Kennedy also campaigned in Boston for his uncle's re-election to the U.S. Senate against challenger Mitt Romney in 1994.
 "He always created a stir when he arrived in Massachusetts", remarked Senator Kennedy.

-In 1994, Kennedy bought a loft in the Tribeca district of New York City (20 North Moore Street) where he first lived alone and later with Carolyn Bessette.
+In 1994, Kennedy bought a loft in the Tribeca district of New York City (20 North Moore Street).

 Relationships

-While attending Brown University Kennedy met Sally Munro.
-They dated for six years, and visited India together in 1983.
+While attending Brown University, Kennedy met Sally Munro.
+They dated for six years and visited India together in 1983.
 While at Brown, he also met model and actress Brooke Shields, with whom he was later linked.

-Kennedy dated models Cindy Crawford and Julie Baker and actress Sarah Jessica Parker, who said that she enjoyed dating Kennedy but realized he "was a public domain kind of a guy."
-Parker said she had no idea what "real fame" was until dating Kennedy and felt that she should "apologize for dating him" since it became the "defining factor" of who she was.
+Kennedy dated models Cindy Crawford and Julie Baker and actress Sarah Jessica Parker, who said she enjoyed dating Kennedy but realized he "was a public domain kind of a guy."
+Parker said she had no idea what "real fame" was until dating Kennedy and felt she should "apologize for dating him" since it became the "defining factor" of who she was.
+Kennedy met Parker through her brothers Toby and Pippin Parker, co-founders of the Naked Angels theatre company.
+Kennedy served on the company's board during the 1990s, a connection made through his friend and founding member Jack Merrill.

-Kennedy had known actress Daryl Hannah since their two families had vacationed together in Saint Martin in the early 1980s.
+Kennedy had known actress Daryl Hannah since their families had vacationed together in Saint Martin in the early 1980s.
 After meeting again at the wedding of his aunt Lee Radziwill in 1988, they dated for five and a half years, though their relationship was complicated by her feelings for singer Jackson Browne, with whom she had lived for a time.

 From 1985 to 1990, Kennedy dated Christina Haag.
 They had known each other as children, and she also attended Brown University.